LilyLikesYou/public-docs/advanced/vps-setup.md

 #### From Windows:

-1. Download PuTTY or use Windows Terminal
+1. Download Termius
 2. Connect to your VPS IP on port 22
 3. Login as root

+Note: You can alsp use Termius on mobile via the app store.

 ### Step 3: Initial Server Setup